sinicization/postman-docs/legacy-documentation/v5/api_testing_and_collection_runner/pre_request_scripts.md

 You can then use the **timestampHeader** variable in the header key-value editor.
 When the request is sent, your pre-request script will be executed, and the value of timestampHeader will be sent in place of {{timestampHeader}}.

-**Note:** An environment will have to be active for env variables to be set.
+**注意:** An environment will have to be active for env variables to be set.

 The syntax of pre-requests scripts is exactly like that of [test scripts][0] except that the response object is not present for obvious reasons.